Information architecture (IA)

 - Improving the findability of an existing feature, content, or screen

-- Removing a feature, content page, and/or screen
+- Removing a feature, content page or screen

-- Changing the UX of global navigational elements or on page/screen buttons or actions
+- Changing the UX of global navigational elements or on-page buttons or actions

-For questions about site-wide information architecture and content organization on VA.gov, contact the VA.gov IA team.
+For questions about information architecture and content organization, contact the centralized content and IA team in Slack in the #content-ia-centralized-team channel.